 “F(r)iction is dedicated to changing the face of literary journals—illuminating the splendor of full-color artwork, writing that takes risks, and stories that deserve to be written.BigBridge

 Brink’s publishing internship program seeks to bring underrepresented and diverse voices into the publishing industry itself.
-We offer three publishing internship sessions per year, in the spring, summer, and fall.
-Our twelve-week program is conducted entirely online, so applicants from anywhere in the world can participate in this remote publishing internship as long as they have access to WiFi.
+We offer two publishing internship sessions per year, in the spring and fall.
+Our fifteen-week program is conducted entirely online, so applicants from anywhere in the world can participate in this remote publishing internship as long as they have access to WiFi.